Noel Fielding: Stand-up comedy

-On the day they met they both went back to Julian's place that night where Barratt played music on his Akai sampler while Fielding used a ping-pong ball to make an eye patch.

-They shared an interest in music, with Fielding more into rock and roll and pop, and Barratt preferring jazz, but both enjoyed electro.
-Both had played in bands before meeting.
-They also shared common interests in comedy, including Vic Reeves and Bob Mortimer.
+In 2002, Fielding performed his solo show Voodoo Hedgehog at the Edinburgh festival and it included the characters "The Moon" and the "The Jelly Fox" that later appeared in the Mighty Boosh TV series and it received a Perrier award nomination.
+In 2010, Fielding was going to perform a solo tour across the country and then it was cancelled with Fielding announcing via Twitter that he was too busy to do the tour as he wanted to concentrate on writing The Mighty Boosh film with Julian Barratt as well as creating a new album.
+In 2012, he toured Sydney and Melbourne performing a solo stand-up show as well as hosting a stand-up comedy gala as a part of the Just For Laughs festival held in Sydney.

-In 2010, Fielding was supposed to perform a solo tour across the country.
-It was cancelled so he could concentrate on writing The Mighty Boosh film with Julian Barratt and creating an album.
-Fielding announced via Twitter that he was too busy to do the tour.
-From 2014 to 2015 Fielding toured the UK and Australia with a new comedy show An Evening With Noel Fielding that included both stand-up comedy and sketch comedy and along with Fielding included performances from his brother Michael Fielding and long-term collaborator Tom Meeten.
-Mighty Boosh collaborator Nigel Coan created the animation for the animated sequences that occurred in the show.
+From 2014 to 2015, Fielding toured the UK and Australia with a new comedy show An Evening With Noel Fielding that included both stand-up comedy and sketch comedy and along with Fielding included performances from his brother Michael Fielding and long-term collaborator Tom Meeten.
+Mighty Boosh collaborator Nigel Coan created the animation for the show.

-Montreal's Just For Laughs comedy festival had to be moved online, during the COVID-19 pandemic.
-On 20 October 2020, Fielding and Jimmy Carr live streamed a conversation from their respective homes.
+In 2005 and 2010, Fielding performed a solo stand-up show at Montreal's Just For Laughs comedy festival and in 2020 the festival had to be moved online during the COVID-19 pandemic and during this period Fielding and Jimmy Carr live streamed a conversation from their respective homes.